 Broscience is performing experiments while taking as many practical steps to adhere to the scientific method.

-It’s experimentation not unlike science, but it will have more flaws than normal because it’s less controlled and likely a smaller sample size, and won’t get funding for published in a scientific journal.
+It’s experimentation not unlike science, but it will have more flaws than normal because it’s less controlled and likely a smaller sample size, thus causing more room for errors.
+It’s not the type of experiment that deserves to be published in a scientific journal.

 When I interned in college hockey, they had the whole team constantly hooked up to heart rate monitors during all training sessions.
-And, we tested vertical jumps daily, and recorded the velocity of their lifts with GymAwares.
+We also tested vertical jumps daily and recorded the velocity of their lifts with GymAwares.

 With all of this data, we had lots of opportunities to perform experiments with the team.

 In one simple experiment players on the ice leaned into a typical “recovery position” during practices, versus standing straight up.

 They split the team into two groups, and measured their heart rate recovery.
 They found that those who hunched over with their hands on their knees had their heart rate recover quicker than those who put their sticks over their heads.